Tapas15/Lamma_recommender/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 The project is in active development with focus on core functionality implementation and testing.
-Recent efforts have focused on implementing and testing the search and recommendation system functionality.
+Recent efforts have focused on implementing and testing the search and recommendation system functionality, with significant improvements to the candidate recommendations API and talent search API.

 ## Recent Changes
 ### Initial Setup